 Figma has become the go-to design platform for creative teams, graphic designers, UX and UI designers, and more.
 With its ease of use and focus on real-time collaboration, Figma allows you to create graphics, vector illustrations, mockups, prototypes, wireframes and user flows, so you can tackle any design project from a simple event flyer to a sophisticated mobile app prototype.

-One of Figma’s greatest features – Auto Layout – is an especially time-saving tool that allows you to set rules for how elements are combined, so that you can swiftly put dozens of elements together without having to manually drag and align each one.
+One of Figma’s most popular features – Auto Layout – now has even more functionality allowing you to set rules for how elements are combined, so that you can swiftly put dozens of elements together without having to manually drag and align each one.
 Combined with component libraries, you can use Auto Layout to build a design system with standardized elements that can be endlessly replicated, or modified with each instance.

 Best of all, dragging and dropping vector icons from the Noun Project Mac App right into your Figma window is the quickest way to create a more visually friendly design every UI designer will need.

-- Basics of Figma and Auto-Layout: Create a Simple Button
+- Basics of How to Create an Auto Layout: Design a Simple Button

 How to Create an Auto Layout in Figma